GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Background

+\paragraph{Multivariate GPC.} GPC can be easily extended to the multivariate case, as long as all \emph{all random variables are independent}.
+Let $\mathbf X = (X_1, \ldots, X_d)$ be the $d$ independent random variables (not necessarily following the same distribution) and let $f$ be a function over $\mathbf X$.
+The orthogonal polynomials $\mathbf{\Psi_i}$ for $\mathbf X$ are simply the products of the orthogonal polynomials $\Psi_{i_1}, \ldots, \Psi_{i_d}$ for $X_1, \ldots, X_d$ respectively.
+The GPC approximation closely resembles the one for the univariate case:

+We calculate $c_{\mathbf i}$ using a variant of Equation~\ref{eq:bkg:quadSum} in which we sum over all dimensions of $\mathbf{i}$.

-\paragraph{Global Sensitivity (Sobol) Indices.} Sobol Indices~\cite{sobolSens} decompose the variance of the model output over the entire input distribution into portions that depend on subsets of the input variables.
-Particularly, the \emph{first order} sensitivity indices show the contribution of a single input variable to the output variance.
-For an input variable $X_i$, the sensitivity index $S_i=V_i/V$, where $V=\mathit{Var}_{\mathbf X}(f(\mathbf x))$ is the total variance and $V_i=\mathit{Var}_{X_i}(E_{\mathbf X_{\sim i}}(f(\mathbf x)|x_i))$.
-Here $\mathbf X_{\sim i}$ is the set of all input variables except $X_i$.
+\paragraph{Global sensitivity (Sobol) indices.} Sobol indices~\cite{sobolSens} decompose the variance of the model output over the entire input distribution into portions that depend on subsets of the input variables $X_i$.
+The \emph{first order} sensitivity indices show the contribution of a single input variable to the output variance.
+For a variable $X_i$, the sensitivity index is $S_i=V_i/V$.
+Here, $V=\mathit{Var}_{\mathit{\mathbf X}}(f(\mbsx{}))$ \mbox{is the total variance and}

+We can evaluate Equation~\ref{eq:bkg:partvar} analytically when $f$ is a polynomial (such as those generated via GPC) and when it is possible to calculate the moments of each independent component of $\mathbf X$ analytically.
+For more complex functions and distributions, it becomes necessary to estimate Equation~\ref{eq:bkg:partvar} empirically using Monte Carlo estimators~\cite[Equation~6]{sobolSens}.